alexyuly/ViewScript-Runtime/README.md

 Components are the building blocks of apps.

+A component is defined in code by the `Component [name]` declaration.
+The `[name]` part can be a sequence of a-z case-insensitive characters, or a sequence of any non-line-break characters enclosed by backticks.

 Each component has
 - 🔻 **Parameters**
   - A parameter is a writable value sent from an instance of one component to another that it created.
 It's useful in any component whose behavior depends on context.